euzivamjunior/studies/README.md

 # studies

-This is the placed used to store studies, exercises and projects from learning courses.
+This is the place used to store studies, exercises and projects from learning courses.

-## There's a lot of things that i need to upload here :/
+## I need to upload a few things here :/